CTBTO enhances cooperation

 with Pacific States

-The workshop's objectives were to enhance awareness of the CTBT and to assist States in obtaining benefits from the work of the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) in the implementation of the CTBT, see agenda [PDF].
+The workshop's objectives were to enhance awareness of the CTBT and to assist States in obtaining benefits from the work of the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) in the implementation of the CTBT, see agenda [ PDF ].
+These potential benefits include the use of verification technologies for tsunami warning, the forecasting of volcanic explosions, the location of underwater explosions, the detection of earthquakes and accidental radioactive releases and a host of other applications.
+The workshop could build on a series of regional and sub-regional international cooperation workshops such as those in Samoa in May 2008 and the Philippines in June 2007.

 Nuclear testing in Pacific Region